jdlph/DTALite/README.md

 **8. Workzone applications**

 Schroeder, B, et al. Work zone traffic analysis & impact assessment.
 (2014) FHWA/NC/2012-36.
 North Carolina.
 Dept. of Transportation.
 Research and Analysis Group.

+## Refactoring

+As **it still has legacy code which either does not represent the best practices or could be optimized for better performance**, we have lanuched another project in a private repo [DTALite_Refactoring](https://github.com/jdlph/DTALite_Refactoring) to further refactor it using modern C++ (mainly C++11 and C++14) and some well-established C++ best practices with the potential improvements over its original implementation in the following areas.
+It will be made public once it is mature.

+1. Readability and maintainability.
+Major tasks will include removing duplicate source file inclusions and unused variables, fixing some bad namings and formatings, replacing functions from the C standard library with the C++ equivalents, adotping a multi-file structure to group components by their functionalities, separating implementations of class member functions from their declarations unless they are suitable for inline, using list_initializer in the default constructor to initialize members, substituting NULL and typedef with nullptr and using respectively, and so on;
+2. Performance.
+This can be achieved through move semantics (C++11) to avoid unnecessary copying, the new hash-based unordered_map (C++11) over the tree-based map (C++98) to improve retrival speed, and constexpr (C++11) to shift some run-time evaluations to compilation.
+Furthermore, a slightly faster deque implementation of the modified label correcting (MLC) algorithm for calculating shortest paths will be implemented to replace the existing one;
+3. Security.
+It is mainly about using smart pointers (C++11 and C++14) to provide better memory management (e.g., fix some known memory leaks);
+4. Portability.
+This will be the natural result from the prior three enhancements by replacing the Visual Studio solution file with a cross-platform CMakeLists.txt.
+Besides, better casting (via explicit conversion), size_t, and size_type will be appropriately used to further improve these four areas.